 PHILADELPHIA -- Kyle Lowry had a big first half amid reports that Toronto has offered him in a trade, Kawhi Leonard finished with 24 points, and the Raptors held off the Philadelphia 76ers 119-107 on Tuesday night in a matchup between two of the Eastern Conference's top teams.

-Serge Ibaka also had 20 points to help the Raptors overcome the Joel Embiid-led Sixers.
-Embiid had 37 points and 13 rebounds for his league-leading 44th double-double, while Ben Simmons scored 20 points and Jimmy Butler had 18.
+Lowry and Serge Ibaka each had 20 points to overcome the Joel Embiid-led Sixers.
+Embiid had 37 points and 13 rebounds for his league-leading 44th double-double, Ben Simmons scored 20 points and Jimmy Butler had 18.